amchess/ShashChess/README.md

   * #### MultiPV
     Output the N best lines (principal variations, PVs) when searching.
     Leave at 1 for best performance.

+  * #### EvalFile
+    The name of the file of the NNUE evaluation parameters.
+Depending on the GUI the filename might have to include the full path to the folder/directory that contains the file.
+    Other locations, such as the directory that contains the binary and the working directory, are also searched.

   * #### UCI_AnalyseMode
     An option handled by your GUI.